 7 Things to Consider Before Bringing Comfort Food for a Friend in Need

 Generosity is a wonderful thing.
 And those panicky voices telling you it was all a huge mistake to even offer to drop off food?
 They’re wrong!
 To help ease your mind and make sure your food delivery is as smoothly executed as it is genuinely helpful, here are seven things to consider when cooking for others in times of need:

-2. Allergies: It’s important to know whether your recipient is allergic to any foods, since reactions can be severe.
+It’s important to know whether your recipient is allergic to any foods, since reactions can be severe.
 Even if you don’t include a specific allergen in your recipe, you can accidentally transfer allergens by using cookware or utensils that have been in contact with it in your kitchen.
-Common severe allergens include: milk, eggs, wheat, peanuts, soy, shellfish, tree nuts, fish, and sesame.
+Common severe allergens include milk, eggs, wheat, peanuts, soy, shellfish, tree nuts, fish, and sesame.

-4. Containers: Disposables or sturdy containers you don’t need back are best for drop-off meals.
+Disposables or sturdy containers you don’t need back are best for drop-off meals (I love washing and saving take-out containers for this purpose!).
 Can’t get around it?
 Tell your friends to just set the empty dish on their porch or doorstep, and you’ll pick it up.

 Need more specific ideas and recipes for foods to bring to friends in need?
 Start with things you already know how to cook and enjoy (this isn’t the best time to try a new cuisine or unfamiliar recipe).
 Listed below are a few easy and supportive comfort foods for friends.
 They include my own recipes as well as some of my favorites from other bloggers.

 These recipes feel like a warm hug to eat–and work great as leftovers–so they’re perfect when cooking for friends in a difficult time.
 To go a little further, include a bagged salad plus dressing:

 - Chicken Pot Pie With Easy Biscuit Topping